trishitkundu/Linux-Assignment-1/README.md

 <word> variable and again make it null and <flag> is made to 1.
 If we again find a '/' and
 the <flag> is 1 then we will print a blankspace and make <flag> to 0.

+# Remove-Comments-from-C-file
+The program removes the comments from a .c file.